Yelwo/OLX-Spider/README.md

 ### About
 Simple spider, crawling on https://www.olx.pl/ and gaining data about job offers.

-### A few graphs, made with pandas from collected data
+### A few graphs made from collected data.
+The graphs were made using Pandas.

 - Offers number by city